-Barraba is a lovely little country town filled with character and friendly people.
-It has a wide variety of community services and groups, businesses, agriculture, sports, and is very proud of it's history.
+Barraba is a lovely little country town with character and friendly people.
+Located 90 kilometres (55 miles) or 1 hour north of Tamworth, New South Wales, it has a wide variety of community services and groups, businesses, agriculture, sports, and is very proud of it's history.

-Barraba offers a variety of sporting activities including Rugby, League, Netball, Tennis, swimming, Pony Club, cricket and football.
+Barraba offers a variety of sporting activities including rugby league, netball, tennis, swimming, pony club and cricket.
 Campdrafting is also a popular sport in the area with many campdrafts held in the local district throughout the year.

 The Playhouse Hotel is arguably our cultural centre, hosting a variety of live music and theatre, movies, conferences and celebrations.
 The Fuller Gallery, run by the Barraba Potters and Craft Guild provides an opportunity for local artists to display their wares and share their skills and knowledge.

 The people of Barraba take pride in their community, and welcome visitors to explore the hospitality of a small country town.